 Health & Safety

 This experience, like all CCS experiences, is subject to political and safety realities at the time of departure.
 CCS options can be physically and emotionally intense and stretching.
 Before enrolling, all participants should consult the disclosures on Physical Hardships of CCS.

 Your financial aid package applies to this program.
-Also, any CCS benefit for which a student is eligible can be applied to the cost of the airfare and direct program costs.
+Also, any university discount for which a student is eligible can be applied to the cost of the airfare and direct program costs.

 To learn your next steps toward participating in this program, get an application from the CCS office and attend an SAU Semester workshop for important details in your planning.

 Passport and immunizations required (both at additional cost); visa required.

 CCS program costs do not include: tuition, passport, immunizations, or the $150 study away fee.

 DUE JULY 1 the summer before travel: SAU tuition plus SAU standard room and board will cover all TCU semester direct costs.

 - Nominal airport transfers Narita airport to TCU to Narita airport

 - Meals when the dining commons is closed